 You will also find boat docks and boat rentals for excursions into the Gulf of Mexico and a very small public beach on the waterfront.
 Just a block or two inland are more shops.
 For those wishing to stay more than a day, lodging is available at many island-style locations that are reminiscent of the old Florida.

 A Day At Cedar Key

-The day of our visit, it was a picture perfect Florida day.
-It was sunny and warm and a Gulf breeze blew ever so gently to help keep us cool.
-The pier bustled with activity.
+On a typical day, you'll find Ceder Key to be sunny and warm with a Gulf breeze blowing ever so gently to help keep you cool.
+The pier is generally bustling with activity.
 Fishermen cast their lines into the Gulf.
-People sat enjoying the view and watching a commercial sponge boat dock and unload their day’s catch.
+People sit enjoying the view and watching commercial boats dock and unload their day’s catch.
 And, you're likely to find pelicans sitting, as if posing for a postcard, on the pilings waiting for a handout.

-There is a beach, but I would not recommend going just for the beach.
-It is small and there are no life guards on duty.
-The shore is littered with clam shells which can be hard on the feet and the actual sand area is very narrow.
+There is a beach, but it is small and there are no lifeguards on duty.
+The shore is littered with clam shells, which can be hard on the feet, and the strip of sand is very narrow.
 There are, however, a couple covered pavilions which would make a perfect picnic destination if claimed early enough in the day.

 Parking is haphazard and could prove to be a challenge.
 If you have to park too far away, golf cart rentals are available to whisk you around where you want to go including the boardwalk area.

-On our way home we made a stop by the Cedar Key State Museum which holds many artifacts and items of historical significance to the area.
+On your way home, stop by the Cedar Key State Museum, which features many artifacts and items of historical significance to the area.
 Although housed in only one room, the exhibits are interesting.